toptensoftware/JsonKit/readme.md

 	// Parse a Point
 	var point = Json.Parse<Point>("\"10,20\"");

-Note that in this example we're formatting the point to a string literal containing both the X and Y components of the Point.
-The reader and writer objects passed to the callbacks however have methods for reading and writing any arbitrary json format - this example just happens to use a string literal.
+Note that in this example we're formatting to a single string literal.
+We can do more complex custom serialization using the IJsonReader and IJsonWriter interfaces - see below.

 ## Custom Factories